 In MQTT v5, to achieve a clean session (i.e., the session does not continue an existing session), the Client sets the Clean Start Flag to 1 and, the Session Expiry Interval to 0 in the CONNECT message.
 However, in this profile, the Broker MUST always start with a clean session regardless of how these parameters are set.
-The Broker MUST set the Session Present flag to 0 in the CONNACK packet to signal the Client that the Broker started a clean session.
+The clean session requirement is for avoiding the Broker to keep unnecessary session state for unauthorised clients.
+Therefore, the Broker MUST set the Session Present flag to 0 in the CONNACK packet to signal the Client that the Broker started a clean session.